40net-cloud/fortinet-alibabacloud-solutions/FortiGate/Standalone/readme.md

 - A VPC with an external and internal VSwitch.
 - Security groups with rules for both ingress and egress traffic.
 - Route tables and entries for traffic routing.
-- A FortiGate instance for enhanced security with an additional ENI (Elastic Network Interface).
+- A FortiGate instance with 2x ENIs (Elastic Network Interface).
-- User data configuration for FortiGate setup.
+- User data configuration for FortiGate initial setup.

 ## 🛠️ Architecture